snykk/go-rest-boilerplate/README.md

 # go-rest-boilerplate

-A boilerplate for creating RESTful APIs in Go using Gin framework, and sqlx for connecting to a PostgreSQL database.
+A great starting point for building RESTful APIs in Go using Gin framework, and sqlx for connecting to a PostgreSQL database.
 The implementation follows Clean Architecture principles as described by Uncle Bob.

 ### Features